 - Previous winners of this Award Competition may not enter again.

-- Student papers will be judged for each Award by separate committees convened by the ISSS board of directors.
+- Student papers will be judged for each Award by a committee convened by the ISSS board of directors.

 - In any given year, any one or even up to all three Awards may not given if no paper is found to qualify for the established Award categories.
 As such, none of these Award need be granted obligatorily each year, but will only be bestowed if merited by specific submissions.